Full-Time (40 hours/week), Non-Exempt.

 We are seeking a compassionate, organized, and reliable individual with a high level of self-awareness and emotional intelligence.
 Essential to this role is a demonstrated ability working with culturally and economically diverse individuals and families and ability to work with those impacted by trauma; a demonstrated ability to function effectively in a fast-paced environment and to respond appropriately to unexpected situations.

 Candidates must have excellent interpersonal skills to work independently and as part of a team.
 You must have an understanding of feminism and a strong commitment to social justice.
 Additionally, an ideal candidate will possess knowledge of and sensitivity to domestic violence and sexual assault issues, trauma, gender equity and client-centered service provision.

 Candidates must have a Bachelor’s Degree in a social services field or an equivalent combination of education and experience.
 Key to success is the ability to be present in a changing work environment; the ability to work independently and as a member of a diverse team with flexibility, initiative and a sense of humor; and the ability prioritize effectively and model healthy boundaries with empathy and compassion.
 Candidates should be competent in using Microsoft Office (Word, Outlook, Excel, PowerPoint) and experience in confidential data management and record keeping.

 Work hours are primarily days.
-Schedule TBD.
 Delivery of service may include overtime to accomplish task at hand.
-On-call duties are required.
+On-call duties are required during evenings and weekends (as part of a rotation).
 Work includes lifting up to 30 pounds.
 Susceptible to compassion fatigue and/or vicarious trauma.
 This position is onsite and in-person within the required service area response time based on job assignment.